Satomatic/VTTE/README.md

 ## Build
 ### Dependencies
-QT5+ (Currently developed with 6.2.3)
+- QT5+ (Currently developed with 6.2.3)
   You may need to use the QT devkit from https://www.qt.io/download-qt-installer
+- You will need to install Graph 35+ pix font (copy in root of project)

 ### Building
 ```bash